 All submitted research articles must contain a data sharing statement as described here.

 Prior to publication, all manuscripts, with the exception of Editorials and Technical comments, undergo a single blind peer review, conducted by independent experts in the field and, if applicable, by a professional statistician.
-During the review process, authors can check the status of their submitted manuscript via the online manuscript submission and review system.

 The Editorial Board may decline a paper on the basis of internal review.
 They will then rapidly return the manuscript, usually within two weeks.